The bloody Norse drama returns later this month

 Kozlovsky will be playing the role of Oleg the Prophet, a 10th century Viking prince who has sailed the rivers of Ukraine, Russia and Belarus.
 This role will be familiar to Kozlovsky as he has starred in Russian film, Vikings, playing the lead role of Vladimir the Great.

-There’s no official broadcast date for season 6 at present.
-If it follows the same timing as season 5, it will likely air in November 2019.
-However, seasons 2, 3, and 4 all aired in February in their respective years so there’s a small chance it could be on screens in February 2019.
+There’s no official broadcast date for season six at present.
+If it follows the same timing as season five, it will likely air in November 2019.
+However, seasons two, three and four all aired in February in their respective years, so there’s a small chance it could be on screens in February 2019.

-That will largely rely on what happens in the second half of season 5.
-However, creator Michael Hirst has teased that season 6 will “deliver a huge and unexpected revelation to our audience.”
+That will largely rely on what happens in the second half of season five.
+However, Hirst has teased that season six will “deliver a huge and unexpected revelation to our audience.”
 What could it be?

 History Channel exec Eli Lehrer has also suggested fans can expect more adventure.
 “Vikings has evolved from early raids in England to the heart-stopping death of Ragnar Lothbrok, to the fierce battles of the Great Heathen Army, and now we’ll see the sons of Ragnar exploring and conquering the known world,” he said.